laravel/docs/mocking.md

 <a name="using-event-mocks"></a>
 ### Using Mocks

 If you are making heavy use of Laravel's event system, you may wish to silence or mock certain events while testing.
-For example, if you are testing user registration, you probably do not want all of a `UserRegistered` event's handlers firing, since the listeners may send "welcome" e-mails, etc.
+For example, if you are testing user registration, you probably do not want all of a `UserRegistered` event's handlers executing, since the listeners may send "welcome" e-mails, etc.

-Laravel provides a convenient `expectsEvents` method which verifies the expected events are fired, but prevents any listeners for those events from executing:
+Laravel provides a convenient `expectsEvents` method which verifies the expected events are dispatched, but prevents any listeners for those events from executing:

     <?php